Roger Lee Hall is an ASCAP composer and musicologist who has traveled his own road of tuneful discovery

 "I most enjoyed the host’s insights and knowledge about radio personalities with whom I was not strongly familiar." -Bruce

-Otto Kahn: A Personal Connection with the Gilded Age Music Patron - presented 6 times from 2020-2024
+Otto Kahn: A Personal Connection with the Gilded Age Music Patron -

 In 1954, Roger Hall began his music activities by singing in the glee club as a young cadet at Eastern Military Academythen located in the former Oheka Castle of Otto Kahn, completed in 1919 on Long Island